 Social Media Reach |

-Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
-See how many people listen to The Songwriting Podcast and access YouTube viewership numbers, download stats, chart rankings, ratings and more.
+Rephonic provides a wide range of podcast stats for The Songwriting Podcast.
+We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
+See how many people listen to The Songwriting Podcast and access YouTube viewership numbers, download stats, audience demographics, chart rankings, ratings, reviews and more.

-Rephonic pulls reviews for The Songwriting Podcast from multiple sources, including Apple Podcasts, Castbox, Podcast Addict and more.
+Rephonic pulls ratings and reviews for The Songwriting Podcast from multiple sources, including Spotify, Apple Podcasts, Castbox, and Podcast Addict.